rescript-lang/bucklescript.github.io/website/blog/2020-05-13-lazy-encoding.md

-Recently we made some significant improvements with our new encoding for lazy values and we find it so exciting that we want to highlight the changes.
-The new encoding generates very idiomatic JS output like hand-written ones.
+Recently we made some significant improvements with our new encoding for lazy values, and we find it so exciting that we want to highlight the changes.
+The new encoding generates very idiomatic JS output like hand-written code.

 # What's the difference?

-Take this code snippet for example:
+Take this code snippet, for example:

 ```reasonml
 let lazy1 = lazy {